wisq/wisq.github.io/_drafts/kadet-4.md

 This is the fourth post of my highly-modded Kerbal Space Program playthrough.
 The first is [here][kadet-1], the second is [here][kadet-2], and the third is [here][kadet-3].
 </span>

-When last we left our intrepid Kerbals, they had just returned from their first orbits of the Mun with <span class="science">411</span> Science, bringing them to a total of <span class="science">568</span>.
+When last we left our intrepid Kerbals, they had just returned from their first orbit of the Mun with <span class="science">411</span> Science, bringing them to a total of <span class="science">568</span>.

 Time to spend it!